vannio/S.M.R.T./README.md

 # S.M.R.T. (the smart mirror)

 This is a dashboard web app for a smart mirror display, showing the weather (Metoffice) and travel (TfL) updates.
-See my blog post about [S.M.R.T](http://vann.io/projects/2016/01/03/smrt.html).
+See my [blog post](http://vann.io/projects/2016/01/03/smrt.html) about it.

 ### Dependencies